Oleffa/Aalto-OperatingSystems-Challenge/README.md

 python car_detector.py
 ```

-Once started the the container starts collection image data from the web adress http://tpark-cam.cs.aalto.fi/ which is used for demonstration purposes.
+Once started the container starts collection image data from the web address http://tpark-cam.cs.aalto.fi/ which is used for demonstration purposes.
 The script can also be altered to use locally saved images and a further improvement for the image acquisition could be, instead of downloading, to push image data to the tensor flow program.

 TensorFlow is then using the Object Detection API to find objects in the received image.
-Due to the bad quality of the demo image stream the sensitivy of the system was set to a value of 0.3 which means that objects that are 40% or more likely to be a car will be counted.
+Due to the bad quality of the demo image stream the sensitivity of the system was set to a value of 0.3 which means that objects that are 40% or more likely to be a car will be counted.

 The metadata (amount of cars, array with their positions in the image, and probability for each car to actually be a car) is then sent to the data handler.